S010MON/jogging/README.md

     logger.log("Because a vision softly creeping");

 ### CSV Logging
-There exists a utility to log to CSV format instead using the `logCSV()` method.
+There exists a utility to log to CSV format instead using the `log()` method.
 Simply set the CSV parameter to true to change the output file extention.
 Each line will be appended with a comma delimiter so that the code below creates the line _Left,its,seeds,while,I,was,sleeping,_ in the log file.

-    Logger logger = new Logger();
-    logger.setToCSV();
-    logger.log("Left,its,seeds,while,I,was,sleeping");
+    Logger logger = new Logger();                                   // Create a new logger logger.setToCSV();                                              // Set the CSV to true logger.log("Left,its,seeds,while,I,was,sleeping");              // Log a user formatted comma seperated string to a .csv file logger.setToTxt();                                              // Set the CSV to false (logging will now go to a .txt file of the same name)

  Or by passing an array of Strings or integers to the `log()` method which will format the strings with delimiters automatically: